Professor Adriaan van Klinken

 - Website: Adriaan van Klinken homepage | Twitter | Googlescholar | Researchgate | ORCID

 I joined the University of Leeds has a history of teaching and researching religions in Africa, and I am delighted to continue this tradition in the present day.
 Since 2020, I hold the Chair of Religion and African Studies in the School of Philosophy, Religion and History of Science at the University of Leeds.
 Since 2021, I’m also an extraordinary professor at the University of the Western Cape (South Africa), where I’m associated with the Desmond Tutu Centre for Religion and Social Justice.
 I have been at Leeds since 2013, and before that I was a Postdoctoral Research Fellow at SOAS University of London (2011-2012).
 I received my PhD in Religious Studies from Utrecht University in 2011.

 - Director, Centre of Religion and Public Life

 - Director, Leeds University Centre for African Studies

 Having a broad interest in the role of religion in African societies today, the particular focus of my research is on issues of religion, gender, sexuality and public life in contemporary Africa.
 The geographical focus of my work has mostly been on Zambia and, more recently, Kenya.
 Methodologically I embrace a ‘scavenger approach’ that creatively borrows methods, concepts and theories from disciplines across the humanities and social sciences.
 I weave these approaches together in an attempt to analyse and understand religion as a social, cultural and political category intricately connected to the multiple dimensions of human life in Africa and beyond.

 - In my doctoral and immediate postdoctoral research, I studied Christian politics of masculinity in Zambia.
 This work was published in my first book, Transforming Masculinities in African Christianity: Gender Controversies in Times of AIDS (Ashgate 2013).

-In more recent years, the focus of my research has been on the politicisation of homosexuality in African Christian contexts.
+- I have done extensive research on the politicisation of homosexuality in African Christian contexts.
 Together with Ezra Chitando I have co-edited two book volumes on this subject, Public Religion and the Politics of Homosexuality in Africa and Christianity and Controversies over Homosexuality in Contemporary Africa (Routledge 2016).
 Together with Ebenezer Obadare, I edited Christianity, Sexuality and Citizenship in Africa (Routledge 2018).